sandline/mmFaker/README.md

 # mmFaker

-**mmFaker** is a simple tool to generate INSERT INTO .sql files for any table you need to fill with random data.
+**mmFaker** is a **simple** tool to generate mysql INSERT INTO .sql files for any table you need to fill with random data.

 You don't need to instal it, just put the single mmFaker.php files and *.list files in a folder and run your code including it.

+You will have a .sql file that you can run with mysql [database] < file.sql each time you need to refresh your test data.

 ### Intro